inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

     --region lon1 \
     --tcp
 ```

+Fill in the other fields as prompted such as your access token.
+You can see the full [reference for inletsctl here](https://docs.inlets.dev/reference/inletsctl/).

 DigitalOcean will email you an initial root password.
 Use it to log in and then change the `/etc/defaults/inlets` file and edit the line `--proxy-protocol=""` to `"--proxy-protocol=v2"`.
 We do this to ensure we get the remote IP address of the client send to sshmux.